openshift/microshift/README.md

 ### Pulling Container Image From Private Registries

-Microshift may not have the pull secret for the registry that you are trying to use.
-For example, Microshift does not have the pull secret for registry.redhat.io.
+MicroShift may not have the pull secret for the registry that you are trying to use.
+For example, MicroShift does not have the pull secret for registry.redhat.io.
 In order to use this registry, there are several approaches.
 The first approach is to use podman login,
 ```sh
 podman login registry.redhat.io
 ```

-Once the podman login is complete, Microshift will be able to pull images from this registry.
+Once the podman login is complete, MicroShift will be able to pull images from this registry.
 This approach works across name spaces.

+This approach assumes podman is installed.
+This might not be true for all MicroShift environments.
+For example, if MicroShift is installed through RPM, CRI-O will be installed as dependency, but no podman.
+In this case, one can choose to install podman separately, or use other approaches described below.

 The second approach is to create a pull secret, then let the service account to use this pull secret.
 This approach works within a name space.
 For example, if the pull secret is stored in a json formatted file "secret.json",
 ```sh